arkona-technologies/telemetry-template/README.md

 ![Telemetry Logo](.readme/blade-runner.png)

-# Arkona Technologies Telemetry Template (version 2)
+# Arkona Technologies Telemetry Template (version 3)

 **NOTE !!
 Please read through the [prerequisites](#prerequisites) and [hardware recommendations](#hardware-recommendations) first !!**

 **NOTE !!
 Default retention policy is SEVEN DAYS !!**
 - You can edit that in the .env files "DB_RETENTION"
+- InfluxDB3 core does NOT ALLOW changing retention policies afterwards, those are set on database creation

 ## Overview